-During hospitalization, all the patients had physical therapy according to the standard protocol.
-The patients were verticalized immediately after the intervention, walked on crutches, with or without load-bearing on the leg that was operated on, depending on the type of THA and the surgeon's opinion.
+During hospitalization, all patients had physical therapy according to standard protocol.
+Patients were verticalized immediately after the intervention, walked on crutches, with or without load bearing on the operated leg, depending on the type of THA and surgeon's opinion.
 Physiotherapy took place daily, except on weekends.
 General postoperative restrictions for the first three months were used.